 However, to verify that the component also works while running on a hardware platform, hardware integration tests are developed.
-The Fprime deployments used for these tests are unique in that they require the components that enable communication between the hardware device and the test computer.
+The Fprime deployments used for these tests are usually much more involved as they require multiple components to enable users to interface with the software that is running on a different platform than their computer.
+Fprime allows for integration tests to be scripted or for users to manually verify the software actions occurring in the deployment.
 For VISORS, hardware integration tests must be compatible with the COSMOS ground operations software.
-Users can use the Command and Telemetry Server in Cosmos to manually send commands to any subsystem or automate the sending of commands with scripts.
-It is important to note that scripts in COSMOS are written using the Ruby programming language, not Python.23 Thus, any scripts written in Python for integration testing with the Fprime GDS must be adapted to work with COSMOS instead.
+Users can use the Command and Telemetry Server in Cosmos to send commands to the spacecraft or payload subsystems or write scripts to autonomously accomplish identical tasks.
+Note that scripts in COSMOS are written using the Ruby programming language, not Python [23].
+Thus, any scripts written in Python for integration testing with the Fprime GDS must be adapted to work with COSMOS instead.

-After each of the custom Fprime components for VISORS go through this implementation and testing phase, the components are integrated into flight deployments.
-Once the deployment includes the components planned for that specific flight software release, the flight deployment undergoes system-level integration testing where it runs on the testbed or flight hardware and interfaces with all payload subsystems.
+As each of the custom Fprime components for VISORS complete this implementation and testing paradigm, the components are integrated into flight deployments.
+Once the deployment includes the components planned for that specific flight software release, the flight deployment undergoes system-level testing where it runs on its hardware platform and interfaces with the other payload subsystems onboard.
 This helps verify the data interfaces between subsystems and ensures that the entire spacecraft system operates nominally.
-Due to the fact that not all payload functionality (such as propulsive maneuvering) can be tested on the ground, the system level integration tests may need to incorporate spoofed or simulated data from subsystems.
-6
+The integration tests scripts written during integration testing can be reused or adapted for these system level tests.